ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) implemented buttons to show or hide all views in views manager
+* (foxriver76) allow to disable Sentry only for this instance

 ### 2.9.31 (2024-02-06)
 * (foxriver76) apply default overflow correctly